IndexCoop/ITIPS/ITIPS/ITIP-003.md

 - Better abstraction
 - Actual wrapping and unwrapping action can be permissionless (similar to how `GeneralIndexModule` works)

 Since wrapped components all have an exchange rate, this system can be built by just specifying the target units of the underlying components.
 In order to fetch exchange rates, a helper contract of interface`IWrapOracle` can be added to have a `getExchangeRate` function.
-To handle cases where both an underlying component can correlate to two different wrapped components (such as a set that contains aUSDC and cUSDC) or cases where a set contains both a wrapped and raw asset, we must also specify the percentage of the target units that will be wrapped.
+To handle cases where both an underlying component can correlate to two different wrapped components (such as a set that contains aUSDC and cUSDC), we must also specify the percentage of the target units that will be wrapped.

 Below is the outline for executing a rebalance through this process: